Our department is home to the Delta Lambda chapter of Eta Sigma Phi (ΗΣΦ), the national Classics Honorary Society.

 Recommended Reading List of Works in Translation

-In the spring of 2016 the members of Eta Sigma Phi established a recommended reading list of works in translation for its members.
+In the spring of 2016 the students in Eta Sigma Phi established a recommended reading list of works in translation for its members.
 Each fall Eta Sigma Phi hosts a student-faculty colloquium about one of the works on the list.
 The selective list is included here, with hyperlinks to freely available translations of these texts.

 Homer, Iliad, Odyssey